What is a marketing plan?

 A calendar is a great way to display what will be delivered and when.
 The example below shows a consolidated view of digital, content, and product marketing activities by month.
 This kind of view helps the team see what is coming next and encourages cross-team collaboration.

 Gantt charts are useful when you are creating detailed plans that have multiple phases of work — such as managing a cross-channel advertising campaign or complex launch.
 These charts allow you to schedule activities in the order they need to be completed, identify key milestones, and track progress so you can deliver on time.
 The one below shows all the marketing efforts related to an upcoming product launch.

 Your marketing plan guides the implementation of your strategy and sets a timeline to achieve it.
 It is important to have up-to-date plans readily accessible — so everyone knows exactly what needs to happen and when.

 Many teams use tools such as Excel and PowerPoint to capture their marketing plans.
 Choose from a wide variety of free marketing plan templates to keep everyone on schedule.
-But if you want to use a web-based tool to collaborate with colleagues on your marketing plans in real time, try Aha! for Marketing free for 30 days.
+But if you want to use a web-based tool to collaborate with colleagues on your marketing plans in real time, try Aha! free for 30 days.
 This purpose-built marketing planning software is great for defining strategy, building visual plans, and reporting back on the results — all in one place.